danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 # Getting started

-This article describes how you get started with MockingKit.
+This article explains how to get started with MockingKit.

+@Metadata {

+    @PageImage(
+        purpose: card,
+        source: "Page",
+        alt: "Page icon"
+    )

+    @PageColor(blue)
+}

 ## Terminology

-Before we continue, let's clarify some terms:
+Before we start, let's clarify some terms:

-* `Mock` is a simulated object that mimic the behaviour of real objects in controlled ways.
+* **Mock** is a simulated object that mimic the behaviour of real objects in controlled ways.
-* `Mocking` is to use configurable and inspectable functionality, for instance in unit tests.
+* **Mocking** is to use configurable and inspectable functionality, for instance in unit tests.
+* **Call/Invoke** is calling a function in a way that records the call and its arguments & result.
-* `Registration` is to register return values for a mock function, based on its input arguments.
+* **Registration** is to register dynamic return values for a mock function, based on its arguments.
-* `Call/Invoke` is to call a function in a way that records the call, its arguments, the result, etc.
-* `Inspection` is to inspect the recorded calls, e.g. to verify that a function has been called, with what arguments, etc.
+* **Inspection** is to inspect a recorded call, e.g. to verify that it has been called, its arguments, etc.

 Let's have a look at how this works in MockingKit.